john29917958/john29917958.github.io/source/_posts/Write-Your-First-Program-In-10-Minutes.md

 So here's the first thing I want you to do: Open the browser and press "Ctrl + Shift + J" on Windows or "Ctrl + Option + J" on Mac to open the developer console.
 {% asset_img terminal.jpg %}
-As soon as you press these keys you must see a right-angle icon on the screen.
+As soon as the developer console opened you must see a right-angle icon on the screen.
 I want you to type this magic text after the icon.
 Don't copy!
 Just type it and press the enter key to see what happens: `console.log('Hello, world!');`:
 {% asset_img hello-world.jpg %}
 Boom!
 You wrote your first program in 10 minutes.
 It's as simple as doing that.
 In your program, you use "JavaScript" programming language.
 You use the `console` object, call its `log` function, and pass the text "Hello, world!" to it.
 After you hit enter, the browser executed the code you've written, printed the message "Hello, world!" on the terminal.